idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/rans_theory.md

 an average value and a fluctuating value.
 For example, velocity will be decomposed as $\bm{v} = \overline{\bm{v}} + \bm{v}'$ where $\overline{\bm{v}}$ is the average value and $\bm{v}'$ is the fluctuating component.
-It is difficult to rigorously define what is meant by ``average'' and what is meant by ``fluctuating'', but these concepts can be roughly defined as: the average component is the component that we intend to explicitly resolve with the numerical solver and the fluctuating component is the remainder which varies on a scale that is smaller than the solver mesh size and/or faster than the solver
+It is difficult to rigorously define what is meant by "average" and what is meant by "fluctuating", but these concepts can be roughly defined as: the average component is the component that we intend to explicitly resolve with the numerical solver and the fluctuating component is the remainder which varies on a scale that is smaller than the solver mesh size and/or faster than the solver